Akanyaru River: Human activities

 said the people should increase their use of the Akanyaru wetland for crops, particularly maize.

 In February 2011 the Minister of Lands and Environment told the people of the Gisagara District to make better use of the Akanyaru swamp, with more modern farming methods.

 According to Minister Kamanzi the Nile Basin Initiative Cooperative Framework did not debar use.
 He said, "There is no agreement that prevents our population from using the water...of course in a good way."

 In December 2012 the ministries of Infrastructure and Natural Resources were discussing how best to evaluate the quantity and quality of Akanyaru peat.
 Two companies, one from India and the other from Turkey, were to take over peat production.

 A 100MW peat-fired power plant was to be built by the Turkish developer Hakan Mining and Generation Industry and Trade.

+History

+Bridge crossings on the Akanyaru River connecting to Rwanda and Burundi were among the many locations where Rwandan Tutsi refugees were massacred during the 1994 Rwandan Genocide while attempting to flee the genocide across the border with Burundi.
+In at least one such case, hundreds of refugees survived by jumping off the bridge into the Akanyaru River, where they swam to safety on the Burundian side of the border while Interahamwe fighters and Rwandan soldiers opened fire on civilians attempting to cross the bridge above.